Tight quasi-universality of Reeb graph distances: Introduction

+As a corollary of \cref{thm:main}, we get that any distance that is bi-Lipschitz equivalent to the interleaving distance is quasi-universal.
+In particular, this property holds for the truncated interleaving distances introduced by Chambers et al. \cite[Cor.
+5.4]{chambers_truncated}. \begin{corollary} For $m\in [0,1)$, the distance $\dI^m$ in \cite{chambers_truncated} is quasi-universal on Reeb graphs with finite support. \end{corollary}

-Previous results relating the distances considered in this paper were obtained in \cite{bauer_measuring,bauer_measuring_arxiv,bauer_strong_eq,deSilva_categorified}.
-We discuss these results in detail in \cref{sec:preliminaries}.
-In \cite{bauer_edit}, an edit distance is introduced and shown to be universal, and an example is given showing that the functional distortion distance is not universal.
-Furthermore, in \cite{CCLL21}, an $\ell^p$-generalization of the interleaving distance is introduced for unbounded merge trees with finitely many nodes, for all $p\in [1,\infty]$.
-For all $p\in [1,\infty]$, it satisfies a universal property analogous to the one considered.
-In the case $p=\infty$, one obtains a variant of our universality result for this special case.
+In \cite{cardona_et_al:LIPIcs.SoCG.2022.24}, an $\ell^p$-generalization of the interleaving distance is introduced for unbounded merge trees with finitely many nodes, for all $p\in [1,\infty]$.
+It satisfies a universal property analogous to the one considered here.
+The case $p=\infty$ yields a variant of our universality result for the interleaving distance between unbounded merge trees with finitely many nodes.